molrs/molrs-book/src/smiles/parsing-smiles.md

 }
 ```

-We just need to keep track of ring closure indexes.
+To close rings correctly, we need to keep track of ring-closure indexes.
 For this, we use a HashMap (like a dict in Python) where the keys are ring-closure indexes and the values are atom indices.
+If the hashmap doesn't contain the ring-closure index, we add it.
+If the hashmap does contain the ring-closure index, we extract the atom index for the root of the ring bond and push a new ring-closing bond.

 For "C1CC1", we get:
 ```